What is mindfulness?

 - Taking back control of what influences us

 Mindfulness sessions I offer

-As a mindfulness coach I offer mindfulness sessions for both individuals and groups.
-During the sessions we will look at what is causing you disturbance, and how you would like your life to be different.
+During individual sessions we will look at what is causing you disturbance and how you would like your life to be different.
 We will then look at how to incorporate mindfulness practices in a way that allows you to develop a more present-oriented and happier life.
-Should difficult issues come up during sessions, as a trained psychotherapist I can offer you therapy sessions myself or refer you to another therapist, depending on your preference.
+Should difficult issues come up during sessions, as a trained Psychological Therapist I can offer you therapy sessions myself or refer you to another therapist, depending on your preference.

-I also offer mindfulness sessions to groups.
-Currently, I am not running any group sessions, however, if you are interested in being informed about them, please sign up for the newsletter.
-If you are a member of your own group and want to organise mindfulness sessions for your group, please get in touch with me.
+I offer Mindfulness-Based Stress Reduction courses to groups, both online and in-person.
+Currently, there are no groups running.
+If you are interested in being informed about the next groups, please sign up for our newsletter.
+If you are a member of a group and want to organise mindfulness sessions for your group, please get in touch with me.